-As the Constitutional Convention members were finishing their work of drafting the Constitution, the daunting task of getting the document passed loomed heavily over their proceedings.
+As the Constitutional Convention members were finishing drafting the Constitution, the daunting task of getting the document passed loomed heavily over their proceedings.

-A deal was made that if a set of amendments guaranteeing public rights were added, the states would ratify the Constitution.
+A deal was made that if amendments guaranteeing public rights were added, the states would ratify the Constitution.

 The first ten of Madison’s amendments were successfully ratified and collectively became known as the Bill of Rights.
-The 11th amendment and 12th amendment failed to gain the necessary three-fourths majority.
+The 11th Amendment and 12th Amendment failed to gain the necessary three-fourths majority.

 James Madison did not set a time limit since he expected it to be ratified right away with the other eleven amendments.
 With no limitation, it remained on the books waiting for enough states to approve it.

 Wyoming ratified it in 1977 under similar circumstances.
-But after all this time, only nine states had ratified Madison’s original amendment.
+But after all that time, only nine states had ratified Madison’s original proposed amendment.

-Enter A Political Science Student
+Enter a Political Science Student

 The compensation amendment might still be in limbo had it not been for a political science college student who, in 1982, discovered it while searching for a topic for a term paper.

-Watson’s determination finally bore fruit on May 7, 1992, when the state of Michigan became the thirty-eighth state to ratify Madison’s amendment, providing the necessary three-fourth majority to make it law.
+Watson’s determination finally bore fruit on May 7, 1992, when the Michigan state legislature became the thirty-eighth to ratify Madison’s amendment, providing the necessary three-fourths majority to make it law.

-The interval of 202 years and seven months had elapsed when the amendment was written and finally passed.
+The interval of 202 years and seven months had elapsed when the Twenty-Seventh Amendment was written and finally passed.

 One Last Hurdle